Atlantic Coast Line 501

 Atlantic Coast Line 501 is an EMC E3 diesel locomotive built in November 1939 for the Atlantic Coast Line Railroad.
-It was notable for being the sole EMC E3 survivor, though it was rebuilt into an E6 before delivery.
+It was notable for being the sole EMC E3 survivor, though it was rebuilt into an E6 after delivery.

-The locomotive spent its career pulling the Champion.
+The No. 501 locomotive spent its career pulling the Champion.
+After retirement from regular service, the unit was restored to purple & silver colors by owner Glenn Monhart.
 In the 1980s, the engine operated on the Wisconsin Western Railroad, a short-lived heritage railway.
 It is currently operating at the North Carolina Transportation Museum in Spencer, North Carolina.